 Ultimately, the likelihood of your pathway to impact working depends on each of these five factors.
 Get these right, and you are highly likely to achieve your impact goals.
 Get them wrong, and you are far more likely to fail, potentially leading to unintended negative consequences.

-Case Study: The Daily Mile: making children fitter, healthier, and more able to concentrate in the classroom
+Case Study: The Daily MileTM: making children fitter, healthier, and more able to concentrate in the classroom

-Dr Colin Moran, from the University of Stirling, researched the benefits of the Daily Mile, an initiative that sees school children run at their own pace for 15 minutes a day.
-His results were used in a press release and ad campaign, which resulted in many more schools participating and thus benefitting from improved fitness and cognition.
+Dr Colin Moran, from the University of Stirling, and colleagues researched the benefits of The Daily Mile, an initiative that sees school children run at their own pace for 15 minutes a day.
+Their results were used in a press release and ad campaign, which resulted in many more schools participating and thus benefitting from improved fitness and cognition.

-The Daily Mile was invented by Elaine Wyllie, the headteacher of Colin’s former primary school.
-She had noticed that the students were exhausted after warming up for their PE lesson, prompting her to try and improve their fitness.
-After reading about the Daily Mile in a newspaper article, Colin and his colleague contacted the school asking if they could do some research on the benefits of the initiative.
+The Daily Mile was invented by Elaine Wyllie, the head teacher of Colin’s former primary school.
+It had been drawn to her attention that the students were exhausted after warming up for their PE lesson, prompting her to try and improve their fitness.
+After reading about The Daily Mile in a newspaper article, Colin and his colleague contacted the school asking if they could do some research on the benefits of the initiative.

-Colin was subsequently contacted by the BBC, which resulted in his evolvement in their programme, “Terrific Scientific”.
-Online cognitive tests were designed for children to complete before and after completing the Daily Mile.
-Over 7,000 children participated in the cognitive tests, revealing that Daily Mile made them feel most awake and improved their mood.
-It also improved their attention span and ability to remember words in sentences.
+The research team were subsequently contacted by the BBC, which resulted in their involvement in their programme, “Terrific Scientific”.
+Online cognitive tests were designed for children to complete before and after completing The Daily Mile.
+Over 7,000 children participated in the cognitive tests, revealing that The Daily Mile made them feel most awake and improved their reaction time and impulse control, and ability to remember words in sentences.

-The University of Stirling’s press office shared the results with the Daily Mile Foundation, a charity which promotes the Daily Mile worldwide, which they used in a TV advert.
-The advert led to 1.4 million more children participating from 1450 schools.
+The University of Stirling’s press office shared the results with The Daily Mile Foundation, a charity which promotes The Daily Mile worldwide, which they used in a TV advert.
+The advert led to 1.4 million more children participating from 5150 schools.
 The University also promoted the BBC report, leading to the results appearing in 33 newspapers around the world, and did a launch event, attracting further publicity.
 There are now over 2.3 million children running for 15 minutes daily from over 11,000 schools and nurseries in 78 countries.
-Publicising the scientific evidence of the Daily Mile’s benefits through the media contributed significantly to this increase, leading to many schoolchildren improving their health and focus.
+Publicising the scientific evidence of The Daily Mile’s benefits through the media contributed significantly to this increase, leading to many schoolchildren improving their health and focus.